 Spring is with us and it is the time of year to get outside and think about brightening our outside spaces.
-Even if you don’t have access to a garden or balcony, you can still do a lot with pot plants inside and on your window sills.
+Even if you have neither garden or balcony, you can still do a lot with pot plants inside and on your window sills.

 Gardening with children is a really gratifying activity.
 It helps children to learn about where our food comes from and the cycle of life.
 A sensory garden enables children to explore the properties of plants, their look, feel, texture, smell and taste.